 Standard Operation for a Voyage

-The ship is made ready for the voyage (e.g. bailing, bending sail(s) tightening any loose rigging, mounting the figurehead and tail, loading ship's gear (including PFDs) from the dock box, personal gear, etc.).
-When the ship is ready to leave dock, the rules of the voyage are read and commands are reviewed and explained to any newcomers, members' guests, or new members in the crew.
-(If an experienced crew member can be spared from ship preparation, a quick on shore course in commands and rowing may be given to such first-timers while the preparations are under way.)
+The ship is made ready for the voyage (e.g. bailing, bending sail(s) tightening any loose rigging, mounting the figurehead and tail, loading ship's gear (including PFDs) from the storage facilities, personal gear, etc. When the ship is ready to leave dock, the rules of the voyage are read and commands are reviewed and explained to any newcomers, members' guests, or new members in the crew.
+(A quick on-shore lesson on commands and rowing may be given to such first-timers while the preparations are under way.)

-Many voyages are performed primarily under sail (although the gods do sometimes decree that we will row against the wind ... both ways...and occasionally, if we have really angered them, also against the tides...), docking maneuvers are performed under oar power.
-All members who are physically able to are expected to row.
-Guests are given the opportunity to row.
-Rowers are shifted from port to starboard sides (with a break) in a regular pattern, usually 40 minutes on and 20 minutes off for each of the three rowing watches.
-Non-rowers, or those off watch, may be lookouts, steersmen or steerswomen handling the helm, preparing the rigging for sailing, keeping the log, serving as Bilgemaster, rehydrating themselves, etc.
+Whenever possible, practical, and safe to do so, we operate under sail -- though the gods do sometimes decree that we will row against the wind ... both ways...and occasionally, if we have really angered them, also against the tides and currents...
+Docking and similar maneuvers are performed under oar power.
+All members and, if along as part of the crew, guests, who are physically able to are expected to row.
+Even if there is a full crew of regular members, guests will be given the opportunity to row unless conditions or special requirements such as for filming, require a full compliment of experienced rowers.
+Rowers are shifted from port to starboard sides in a regular pattern, usually 40 minutes on and 20 minutes off for each of the three rowing watches.
+Non-rowers, or those off watch, may be lookouts, steersmen/steerswomen handling the helm, preparing the rigging for sailing, keeping the log, serving as Bilgemaster, rehydrating themselves, etc.

-Upon return to dock, the ship is secured and gear is offloaded, personal gear first followed by ship's gear which is stowed in the dock box.
-It is fairly common for the crew to then meet at a local restaurant to discuss the voyage, sights seen, things learned, and ask more detailed questions.
+Upon return to dock, the ship is secured and gear is offloaded; usually personal gear first, followed by ship's gear which is stowed back at the storage facilities.
+Sometimes the crew and guests will then hang around the site or meet at a local restaurant, to discuss the voyage, sights seen, things learned, and ask more detailed questions.

-The Gyrfalcon is used either as an afterboat (dinghy) or in independent operations in sheltered waters.
+The Gyrfalcon is used either in independent voyage operations in sheltered waters, or occasionally as an afterboat (dinghy/tender) for the ship.
 As an afterboat she can ferry as many as 4 persons ashore on each trip, with the fifth rowing back to the ship.
-She has also been used to scout out ahead of the ship in shallow waters and on water and provision runs.
-Because of her light-weight and shallow draft, the Gyrfalcon is ideal for riverine operations, and short portages sledged along on her keel.
-She is not, however, suitable for long distances solo or overnight voyages due to her very limited stowage space and low, narrow thwarts.
+She has also been used to scout out ahead of the ship in shallow waters, and for water and provision runs when inconvenient or impractical to take the ship for such purposes.
+Because of her light weight and shallow draft, the Gyrfalcon is ideal for riverine operations, and short portages can be done by either carrying her or sledging her along on her keel.
+She is not, however, suitable for long distances solo voyages, or for overnight voyages, due to her very limited stowage space and low, narrow thwarts.
 When trailered to a launch site, her trailer remains dry while four or more crew hand her into the water or recover her and lift her onto the trailer cradle.

 TO RETURN TO THE MAIN MENU PAGE MAIN MENU